Dutchess County Insurance Subrogation Case Concludes

 - This case went to trial and resulted in a jury verdict.
 Verdicts can yield higher awards but carry the risk of receiving nothing if the jury rules against the plaintiff.

-- This case was resolved in Dutchess County, Texas.
+- This case was resolved in Dutchess County, New York.
 Local jury tendencies, judge assignments, and regional economic conditions all influence case outcomes in this jurisdiction.

 - Resolved in 2022, this case reflects the legal and economic conditions of that period, including medical costs, insurance practices, and jury award trends at the time.